carstenjacobsen/soroban-nextjs-bindings/README.md

 npm run start
 ```

-Navigate to `http://localhost:3000` in a browser to see the web application.
+Navigate to `http://localhost:3000` in a browser to see and try the web application.

 ## Conclusion
-This quick run-through shows how to use bindings, to interact with a smart contract from a Nexj.js application, for a very simple use case.
+This quick tutorial shows how to use bindings, to interact with a smart contract from a Nexj.js application, for a very simple use case.
 Read more about Soroban smart contracts and bindings in the documentation:

 - [Soroban Smart Contracts Documentation](https://developers.stellar.org/docs/build/smart-contracts)
 - [Soroban Smart Contracts Bindings](https://developers.stellar.org/docs/tools/developer-tools/cli/stellar-cli#stellar-contract-bindings)